ricpol/pygrister/doc/misc.rst

 In Pygrister, session have no other use than for boosting performance, and they are transparent to the rest of the api.
-Inside a session, you will use the ``GristApi`` class just the same: start a session, and forget about it.
+Inside a session, you will use the ``GristApi`` class just the same: start a session, and then forget about it.

 You may use sessions for performance, when you need to make several api calls in a row.
 However, keep in mind that Requests (and Pygrister) sessions are